expaso/hassos-addon-timescaledb/README.md

 Sets a list of database-names that will be created for you, once you start the add-on.
 You can also create databases on your own ofcourse, using a psql client of your choice.

+### Option: `timescale_enabled`

+Sets a list of database-names where the timescale-extentions will be enabled for.
+Databases not in this list will act like normal Postgre databases.

 ### Option: `timescaledb.telemetry`

 Switches the telemetry of TimescaleDb on or off.